A/Prof Amy McLennan

 About Amy

-Amy is a skilled collaborator, with experience delivering cross-agency policy reform in the Australian government’s Department of the Prime Minister and Cabinet, and designing and facilitating high-profile collaborative workshops in Paris, Bremen, Canberra, Sydney, New York, London and Oxford.
+Amy has experience delivering cross-agency policy reform and professional education in the Australian Government’s Department of the Prime Minister and Cabinet, and has designed and facilitated high-profile workshops in Paris, Bremen, Canberra, Sydney, New York, London and Oxford.
+She’s a collaborator at heart, and is most at home working to improve outcomes around intractable topics that span multiple fields of expertise.

 In the media